 Let’s have look.
 Okay, you can post 15 links in an hour.
 After that, it gets a little tricky.
 You will only be paid when someone clicks on your link and follows through to make a purchase.
-Emily Hudson or whoever she is, misses out these important details.
-Posting the links is the easy part, to have people to click on your links they first need to find your links.
+Emily Hudson or whoever she is misses out on these important details.
+Posting the links is the easy part, to have people click on your links they first need to find your links.

 How will people find your links?
 Apparently, Ultimate Home Profits provide you with a website, you can include the links on your site.
 People will only find your site if it is ranked on the first pages of Google, for this, you need to have content on your site.
 If you expect people to click on your links they need to trust you.
 Trust is built up over time, not overnight.

-Another alternative would be to post your links on social media, on forums and in blog comments.
+Another alternative would be to post your links on social media, on forums, and in blog comments.
 But these methods are generally considered as spamming and most of your links will be removed.
 Therefore this really only leaves you with the first alternative, posting links on your website.

 So the “start making money immediately claim” is a complete lie, if you create an affiliate marketing site it will probably be a few months before people start clicking on your links.

 Do they give you sufficient training to teach how to get ranked in the search engines?
 No, they don’t!
-If you are just beginning to build a site from scratch and you hope to be ranked on the first page of Google you will need some very good step by step training, hard work, determination and time.
+If you are just beginning to build a site from scratch and you hope to be ranked on the first page of Google you will need some very good step-by-step training, hard work, determination, and time.